 University of Wales Institute Cardiff (now Cardiff Metropolitain university) 2007-2011.

 Pilgrims Teas Rooms, Shawnigan Lake School, BC, Canada; The Old ford inn, Brecon; The Royal Oak, Pencelli; Brecon Cathedral Offices;Tower Cafe, Brecon

 Tower Cafe and Academic Associate, Cardiff Metropolitan University.

-I enjoy being able to gain an understand about how the musculoskeletal (thats the body) system responds to everyday activities, and how we are then able to prevent injury or improve performance helping everyone from babies to the elderly.
+Favourite thing to do in my job: I enjoy being able to gain an understand about how the musculoskeletal (thats the body) system responds to everyday activities, and how we are then able to prevent injury or improve performance helping everyone from babies to the elderly.
 I specifically love the fact that to be a scientist you don’t have to be able to achieve straight A’s in all three “traditional sciences”, science encompasses from space to the smallest bone in the human body and how this functions.

 Growing up I had a huge passion for sport, I played hockey, cricket, football, tennis and netball among others.
 Not only do I participate in sport I am also an armchair sports fanatic!
 Suffering injury myself and observing the drastically changing injury rates in sport has led to my ever developing interest in injuries.

 There climate is now resulting in the merging of seasons evident by the fact there is snow in where i am at the moment and it is the 29th April.
 Consequently sport cannot rely on the fact that seasons will be as they were in the 70’s 80’s.
 So for a fair game world wide Artificial turf would be a logical development.

 So my work is looking at the biomechanics of the athlete when they perform on a variety of turf (Artificial and Natural) to ensure that we are replicating conditions, whilst maintain the game and creating a reliable turf that can cope with the large majority of weather conditions.